isomerpages/ogp/_about-us/eng/lorraine.md

 curProducts:
   - currentProducts
 pastProducts:
-  - pastProducts
+  - Workplace
-accomplishments: "* Workplace"
+accomplishments: i'm new, watch this space!
 quote: The only rock I know that stays steady, the only institution I know that works, is the family.
 linkedinId: lorraine